Back to Insights

 Common Mistakes to Avoid

-Treating FIRE as a fixed destination.
-Your number will evolve as life changes — marriage, children, parents' health, business opportunities.
+Your number will evolve as life changes — marriage, children, parents' health.
 Review it annually and adjust accordingly.

-Retiring TO nothing.
 FIRE works best when you're retiring towards something meaningful — not just away from a job you dislike.

-Underestimating the length of retirement.
 A 45-year-old retiring today could live another 40-45 years.
-That's a longer retirement than most people's entire working career.
-Plan accordingly.
+That's longer than most people's entire working career.

 Your Next Step